-- Probiotics with as many strains as possible (tentatively at least 25), and delivered in a capsule that survives the stomach acid.
+- Probiotics (tentatively 26 strains) delivered in a capsule that survives the stomach acid.

 Multi-interventional Clinical Trials

 As we have mentioned, our ultimate aim is to empirically treat multiple chronic diseases with a robust multi-interventional natural medicine protocol that targets many likely environmental etiologies simultaneously or sequentially, and that further incorporates multiple natural medicines that exhibit therapeutic versatility.
 We term this heuristic as Robust Empirical Treatment.
-On our research page we have described 14 tentative types of interventions we wish to uniformly apply in most of today’s major chronic diseases.
-In addition to the above-mentioned 6 dietary supplements, we also wish to include dietary changes, food allergy elimination, exercise and sun exposure, meditation, oral hygiene modifications, possible mold avoidance, and a number of energy oriented therapies including grounding, EMF remediation, and blue-light remediation.
+On our research page we have described 15 tentative types of interventions we wish to uniformly apply in most of today’s major chronic diseases.
+In addition to the above-mentioned 6 dietary supplements, we also wish to include dietary changes, food allergy elimination, exercise, sun exposure, meditation, oral hygiene modifications, possible mold avoidance, and a number of electromagnetic-oriented therapies including grounding, the use of a magnetic sleep pad, blue-light remediation, and other forms of EMF remediation.
 As needed, other individualized therapies may also be used.
-This multi-interventional natural medicine protocol will be tested against each disease’s respective standard treatments.
-Placebo-controlled trials are infeasible due to the impossibility of avoiding unblinding with so many simultaneous interventions.
+This multi-interventional natural medicine protocol will generally be tested against each disease’s respective standard treatments.
+Double-blind, placebo-controlled trials may typically be infeasible due to the impossibility of avoiding unblinding with so many simultaneous interventions.
 Subjective outcome measures will be eschewed as far as possible in favor of objective tests and “hard” outcomes.
 Where unavoidable, the test protocol may include standard drugs and other treatments as adjuncts, with a view to tapering drugs if health improves sufficiently.
 We will attempt to enroll patients who have been recently diagnosed.
-Primary outcomes will be specific to each disease, but there will also be a standardized secondary set of outcomes.
+Primary outcomes will be specific to each disease.
 Most trial durations are tentatively 1 year.
-Participants will be required to enroll an advocate to help understand and comply with this complex protocol.
+Participants will be required to enroll a friend or family member to help understand and comply with this complex protocol.
 Online forums will be established to enable group dialogue between trial participants as well as investigators.
-We will consider testing this protocol (or modifications thereof) in all of the following chronic diseases and scenarios:
+We will consider testing this protocol (or modifications thereof) in all of the following chronic diseases, disorders, and scenarios:

-Type 2 diabetes and diabetic neuropathy, fibromyalgia, rheumatoid arthritis, osteoporosis, COPD, chronic fatigue syndrome, hypertension, heart disease, Alzheimer’s disease, Parkinson’s disease, Crohn’s disease, kidney disease, multiple sclerosis, obesity, schizophrenia, autism, chronic Lyme disease, congestive heart failure, multiple cancers, mold illness.
+Type 2 diabetes and diabetic neuropathy, fibromyalgia, rheumatoid arthritis, osteoporosis, COPD, chronic fatigue syndrome, essential hypertension, heart disease, Alzheimer’s disease, Parkinson’s disease, Crohn’s disease, kidney disease, multiple sclerosis, obesity, schizophrenia, autism spectrum disorder, chronic Lyme disease, congestive heart failure, multiple cancers, mold illness.

 We may also consider tailoring multi-interventional treatments for the following diseases and scenarios:

-Stroke recovery, chronic spinal cord injury, vaccine-injury recovery, antidepressant discontinuation, and opiod discontinuation.
+Stroke recovery, chronic spinal cord injury, vaccine-injury recovery, antidepressant discontinuation, and opioid discontinuation.

 Other Proposed Clinical Trials

-We have other trials planned related to Lyme disease and Rife machines, electrically isolated silver, herbal polypharmacy, specific infectious diseases, sepsis, hair quality, and hair loss.
-Read our research page for more discussion of these.
+We have other proposed trials related to Lyme disease and Rife machines, electrically isolated silver, ozone therapy, herbal polypharmacy, specific infectious diseases, sepsis, hair and skin quality, and hair loss.
+Read our research page for more discussion of many of these.

 How You Can Support Earth Med Research

 What we have described is an ambitious long-term vision.
-And of course, if results don’t pan out, entire lines of hypotheses would have to be discarded.
-In any case, we feel our research agenda is in line with the kind of research that at least several million Americans would like to see happen.
+And of course, if results don’t pan out, entire threads of research would have to be discarded or redirected.
+In any case, we feel our research agenda is in line with the kind of research that millions of Americans would like to see happen.
 We don’t know how far we will get towards our goal of conducting these trials, but we are daring to dream big.
 One thing that is certain is that we will not be able to accomplish these goals without the support of a large community.
 Here’s how you can help:

-- Leave constructive comments on our articles.
+- Leave constructive comments on our articles, if you have any.
 Balanced criticism is more helpful than praise.

-- Share and dispassionately discuss our articles on social media.
+- Share and dispassionately discuss our articles and Facebook posts.

-- If you are an MD or scientist who may be a match for our Board of Advisors, feel free to reach out to us.
+- If you are an MD, researcher, or other relevant professional who may wish to collaborate or participate on our Advisory Panel, feel free to reach out to us.